encode42/MatrixChecks/README.md

 This confuses hackers since they have no idea what they were kicked for.

 #### /cloud/*
-The same as the files above, but minified.
-These are a lot smaller in file size but are nearly impossible to read.
+The exact same as the files above, but minified.
+These are much smaller in file size but are nearly impossible to read.
-Because of the small file sizes, the files can be automatically updated quickly on server startup.
+Because of the small file sizes, these can be automatically downloaded and updated very quickly on server startup.
-These are optimized for cloud usage with `config.yml`.
+These are optimized for Matrix cloud usage with `config.yml`.
 For instructions, read [Cloud Usage](https://github.com/Encode42/MatrixChecks#cloud-usage).

 ### 2. Suggested changes
 These are just suggestions, don't change them if you don't need to.